Doris Pike White

 Doris Pike White (December 1, 1896 – November 22, 1987) was an American businesswoman, investment banker, and civic leader who served as the 24th President General of the Daughters of the American Revolution.
 Prior to serving as president general, she was the NSDAR State Regent of Maine.
 White was vice president of the investment firm Pierce, White, and Drummond, Inc. Pike served on the White House Conference on Highway Safety Committee in 1955 and was the only woman appointed to serve on the Maine Judicial Council.

 Early life and education

 White was born Doris Pike on December 1, 1896 in Lubec, Maine, to Chester Lincoln Pike and Lottie Avery Pike.

-She graduated from Wellesley College and did graduate work at Leland Stanford University.
+She graduated from Wellesley College and did graduate work at Stanford University.
 White received an honorary doctor of humane letters from Bowdoin College in 1960.

 Career

 White taught languages, economics, and history at schools in Massachusetts and in New York City.
 She also worked as a training director at a prominent department store on Fifth Avenue in Manhattan.
 She was active in her family's industrial business until it sold in 1954.

 Following the death of her husband in 1952, White entered the field of investment banking.
 She worked as the vice president of Pierce, White and Drummond Inc., an investment firm in Bangor, Maine.